-Roberta believes Education is the key to transformation in the relationship between Canada and Indigenous Peoples if there is to be true reconciliation.
+Roberta believes education is the key to transforming both this country’s Indigenous communities and the nation itself.
 She calls on us to make constructive change in order to better our economic circumstances.
-She outlines how Education of Indigenous youth would addresses Canada’s growing shortage of skilled labour, while making the case that Education is a sustainable investment which exponentially increases benefits over future generations and in a short time pays for itself.
+She outlines how education of Indigenous youth would addresses Canada’s growing shortage of skilled labour, while making the case that education is a sustainable investment which exponentially increases benefits over future generations and in a short time pays for itself.

 The rewards promised are greater employment and higher standards of living – but the question is, for whom?
 What can be done by public and private sectors to protect the interests of real people?

 Roberta believes that governments and businesses must increase their credibility and the trust of the public by enhancing their accountability and transparency.
 She first saw the benefits of this approach when she was Ombudsman for the Province of Ontario and as a result of her accomplishments and approach to good governance, was recognized by Deloitte Canada.

 In this presentation, Roberta explores what the public expects of public servants, and the problems public servants have in meeting the expectations of politicians.